virusme/Automated-Trader-for-The-Chartist/README.md

 * **Trade Settings** [The Chartist]
    * Set paths for downloaded files
-   * Manage your trade details such as exchange, position size, margin, etc.
+   * Manage your trade settings for strategy such as leverage, position size, equity currency, etc.
 <br>

 * **Report Settings** [Optional Settings]